-CommSec forecasts that inflation will be 2.8% for 2015/16 and following years.
+CommSec forecasts that inflation will be 2.8% for 2015/16, increasing in the following financial year to 3.1%.

 The base point used for modelling forward budgets has been the last financial year's Long Term Financial Plan.

 Where an inflation movement has been used in material and consumable calculations, it has been modelled at being 2.5% in 2015/16.
 In the following years, the default inflation index in the Long Term Financial Plan has been modelled to remain at 2.5% per annum.